andkrau/digitalSignageGen/README.md

     Disabling this will remove the overlay buttons for rooms.

     buttonsTodays
-    Disabling this will remove the overlay buttons for 'today's events'.
+    Disabling this will remove the overlay buttons for "today's events".

     refresh
     Refresh interval for the pages in minutes.